amolkerkar/amolkerkar/README.md

 # Amol Kerkar - AI Enthusiast
 ## 👋 About Me

-I am a passionate AI enthusiast on the lookout for exciting opportunities in the dynamic fields of Data Science, Machine Learning, and Computer Vision.
+I am a passionate AI enthusiast on the lookout for exciting opportunities in the dynamic fields of Software development, Machine Learning, and Computer Vision.
 My fervor for cutting-edge technology and my drive to make meaningful innovations in these domains fuel my quest for the perfect opportunity to unleash my potential.

 ## 📊 GitHub Stats